ClaudiaReuvers/FrambozenTaart/num2/README.md

 ## Installation
 Connect your raspberryPi to a power source to make sure it doesn't shut down.
 Set your networksettings such that you are connected to the NedapUniversity network.
-Connect to the Raspberry Pi by typing 'ssh pi@<Pi_IPaddress>', next typ in the super secret password.
+Connect to the Raspberry Pi by typing `ssh pi@<Pi_IPaddress>`, next typ in the super secret password.

 Download the num2 directory from the repository 'FrambozenTaart'.
 In this folder a build.gradle file is present.
 If you